-RECOMMENDED: The best cheap eats in NYC
+RECOMMENDED: Full guide to the best restaurants in NYC

 Best cheap pizza in NYC

 For more than 40 years, Italian-born Domenico DeMarco has eaten a slice of his own pizza every day—a one-man quality-control outfit.
 You know he's doing something right.
-His painstakingly crafted regular pies ($28)—cracker-thin crust with a pleasing char and a subtle Parmesan zing—are widely considered to be among the city's best.
+His painstakingly crafted regular pies—cracker-thin crust with a pleasing char and a subtle Parmesan zing—are widely considered to be among the city's best.
 Herbs grown in the window boxes flavor the sauce, and the dough is made fresh several times a day.
 Just remember to bring some of your own dough, as this joint’s cash only (pie $28, slice $5).

-In March of this year, the cultish joint Lucali opened a spin-off in Sunset Park, helmed by Chris Iacono.
-The 40-seat eatery offers an identical menu of classic calzones (small $10, large $20) and thin-crust pizzas ($20, each topping $3--$6).
+In 2011, the cultish joint Lucali opened a spin-off in South Slope, helmed by Chris Iacono.
+The 40-seat eatery offers an identical menu of classic calzones (small $12, large $22) and thin-crust pizzas (pie $22, each topping $3-$8).
 As at the original, guests can watch flour-dusted chefs punch and pull mounds of dough in front of a wood-fired oven.
-But drinkers, take heart: Unlike BYOB Lucali, Giuseppina's serves beer and wine.
+And drinkers, take heart: Unlike BYOB Lucali, Giuseppina's serves beer and wine.
 Cash only.

 Dough technician Joe Pozzuoli has perfected the thin-crust slice ($2.75).
 It's well charred, with zesty tomato sauce and a blanket of fresh mozzarella.
 Best of all, only one or two pies are baked at a time, so the slices are burn-your-tongue fresh.
 One warning: Don't mix up this place with the unrelated Famous Joe's down the block.